Artists, Oddballs & Provocateurs: East Village Since the 1950s

-On this live online experience, we’ll tell you the story of the East Village since the 1950s, focusing on the many subcultures that took root and flourished here, and on the nightlife that continues to draw people to this day (yes, even during COVID)!
+On this tour, we’ll tell you the story of the East Village since the 1950s, focusing on the many subcultures that took root and flourished here, and on the nightlife that continues to draw people to this day (yes, even during COVID)!

 Tour participants will even be encouraged to share their memories of the East Village and talk about some of their favorite spots.

 Your guide will be a 15+ year resident of the neighborhood who has spent many an hour in the East Village eating, drinking, walking, biking, playing music, photographing and otherwise indulging in all the wonders the neighborhood has to offer.

 A recent review for our East Village Tour:

 “We enjoyed the tour tremendously.
 Krikor was terrific — knowledgeable, engaging, amusing!
 I really enjoyed his in-depth stories about the lives and times of St. Marks and the East Village.”

 - Meet artists, musicians and writers like WH Auden, The Velvet Underground and Nico, Joey Ramone, Keith Haring and Lady Bunny.